spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/3-batch/5-restarting.md

 ![Create Schedule](images/SCDF-job-page.png)

 Now identify the job you wish to restart.
 In our example below, the `JobTwo` shows a status of `FAILED`, thus the UI provides an option to restart this batch-job.
-To do this press the dropdown button associated with the `JobTwo` job and select `Restart the job`.
+To do this press the dropdown button associated with the `JobTwo` job and select `Restart`.
 ![Create Schedule](images/SCDF-job-restart.png)

 Now a dialog box will appear asking if you wish to restart the job.
-Press the `Restart` button.
+Press the `RESTART` button.
 ![Create Schedule](images/SCDF-job-restart-verify.png)

 At this point Spring Cloud Data Flow will relaunch the task for this Spring Batch Job.